pbastowski/angular2-now/README.md

 - **@Filter** `({ name: 'filterName', ?module: 'angularModuleName' })`
 - **@State** `({name: 'stateName', ?url: '/stateurl', ?defaultRoute: true/false, ?resolve: {...}, ?controller: controllerFunction }))`

-### SetModuleName *(deprecated in 0.1.0)*

-Just use `angular.module('app', ...)` instead.
-I have monkey patched angular.module, so, SetModuleName is no longer required.
-This also resolves an issue with ng-annotate.
-For the rest of this section, assume that `angular.module` can be used in place of `SetModuleName`.
+### Using angular.module

-- **SetModuleName** `( 'app', ['angular-meteor', 'my-other-module'])`
+- **angular.module** `( 'app', ['angular-meteor', 'my-other-module'] )`

-This function allows us to set the Angular 1 module name in which the directives, services and filters will be created by the decorator functions.
-The optional second parameter can be used to specify which other modules this module depends on.
-It is equivalent to `angular.module( 'app', ['angular-meteor', 'my-other-module'] )`.
+This allows us to set the Angular 1 module name in which Components, Services, Filters and State configuration will be created by the @decorator functions.
+The syntax is identical to Angular's own `angular.module`, see: https://docs.angularjs.org/api/ng/function/angular.module.

-The module does not have to exist already.
-If it does not exist then it will be created.
-After this function call, all decorators will use this module name as the Angular 1.x module to create components, services and filters in.
+#### How does it work?
+I have "monkey patched" angular.module() to remember the module name and then call the original angular.module function (and return its return value).

+> Previously, we used SetModuleName *(deprecated in 0.1.0)* to do the same job

 ### ui-router support through @State